-The four classical temperaments are false classifications of human "types."
+The four classical temperaments are part of an ancient theory about human nature.

 The system was dreamt up centuries ago by people who had little real knowledge of the human brain or body.